eonil/igen/README.md

 Design Choices
 --------------
 - This produces interfaces for out-of-process call.
-  This is everything is passed by copy, and peers do not share anything.
+  This means everything is passed by copy, and peers do not share anything.
+  In-process calls are harder to design and stable.
+  Maybe later.
 - As it is out-of-process, everything must be serializable.
-- Every intentions willl be passed as messages.
+- Every intentions will be passed as messages.
 - Designed only for bidirectional stream channels.
 - Designed only for bidirectional message streams.
-- There's no "return values".
+- There's no concept of "return values".
   You have to design your protocol to work without waiting for "return values".
   This may sounds weird, but your protocol will be simpler and easier to maintain without "return values".
   See following chapters for details.